Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Preliminaries

-In case $M_n',M_n''$ are regular, this definition implies that $L$ is $\omega$-regular.
-Using the De Morgan laws and the closedness of the classes of all $\omega$-regular languages and all (finite word) regular languages under complementation, the above definition can be formulated as a conjunction on conditions on some finite number of (some possibly different) pairs of finite word languages $M_n',M_n''$ as follows:
+In case $M_n',M_n''$ are regular, this definition implies that $L$ is regular too.
+Using the De Morgan laws and the closedness of the class of all regular $\omega$-languages and the class of all regular (finite word) languages under complementation, the above definition can be formulated as a conjunction on conditions on some finite number of (some other) pairs $M_n',M_n''\subseteq\Sigma^+$ as follows:

-In the notation of formal languages, $\omega$-regular properties of the various classes from the hierarchy admit {\em normal forms}, which are obtained by showing that the languages of finite words involved in the classes' definitions can be chosen to be {\em regular}. $\LTL$-definable properties admit normal forms in $\LTL$ with past according to their belonging to the respective classes of the hierarchy too.
+In the notation of formal languages, regular properties of the various classes from the hierarchy admit {\em normal forms}, which are obtained by showing that the languages of finite words involved in the classes' definitions can be chosen to be regular. $\LTL$-definable properties admit normal forms in $\LTL$ with past according to their belonging to the respective classes of the hierarchy too.
 The forms are given in \cite{MP89a}.
 Detailed proofs can be found in \cite{SafetyProgress10.1007/978-3-642-58041-3_5}.
-The proofs start from the assumption that an $\omega$-regular language $L$ is accepted by an appropriate Streett automaton.
+The proofs start from the assumption that a regular $\omega$-language $L$ is accepted by an appropriate Streett automaton.
 Then it is shown that, for each of the classes, a Streett automaton accepting $L$ with its accepting condition appropriately specialized exists.
-Finally, the relevant regular languages $M$, $M_1',M_1'',\ldots,M_N',M_N''$, are defined as the sets of words which take the specialized Streett automaton to a state from one of the sets used to formulate its specialized accepting condition.
+Finally, the relevant regular languages $M_1',M_1'',\ldots,M_N',M_N''$, are defined as the sets of words which take the specialized Streett automaton to a state from one of the sets that appear in its Streett acceptance condition.